sous-chefs/java/documentation/resources/adoptopenjdk_macos_install.md

 ## Examples

-To install Hotspot AdoptOpenJDK 11 and set it as the default Java
+To install Hotspot AdoptOpenJDK 11 and set it as the default Java:

 ```ruby
 adoptopenjdk_macos_install 'adoptopenjdk14-jre'